 One pesticide that is currently under the spot light is metaldehyde, a type of slug pellet.
 This compound is highly restricted in drinking water, which means that Thames Water must ensure that it does not exceed 1 microgram per litre.
 Unfortunately metaldehyde is very difficult to remove from drinking water and therefore Thames Water is working hard to reduce its use; you can find out more about this here.

-Sediment from our agricultural land has detrimental impacts on our rivers, resulting in vital habitats being lost and smothered, some of the impacts of sediments can be found in our section on habitat loss.
+Sediment from our agricultural land has detrimental impacts on our rivers and streams, resulting in vital breeding grounds for fish lost and smothered.

 In some places, livestock do have controlled access to the river, but even this can have negative impacts.
 Our image shows a cattle drink area where large numbers of cattle must access in order to drink.
 This sort of problem can be fixed simply by providing a more solid substrate which does not encourage sediment mobilisation and smothering of nearby habitat.

 Although it may seem that there is a simple solution to this problem, such as fencing the river, it is very important for us to consider long term impacts of our work.
-Fencing the whole of the river would cause further issues in the future as dense scrub and trees would be allowed to grow, therefore causing much of our river to become shaded.
-We will work with livestock farmers to provide cost effective solutions which will provide long term protection for our rivers, as well as ensuring business as usual for the farmers that we depend on.
+Fencing the whole of the river would cause further issues in the future as dense scrub and trees would be begin to grow and shade the watercourses.
+We will continue to work with livestock farmers to provide cost effective solutions which will provide long term protection for our rivers, as well as ensuring business as usual for the farmers that we depend on.